JavaMaxim/phone-booking-fx/README.md

 # Phone booking JavaFX REST app demo

-The demo contains two project  - a JavaFX client and REST server.
+The demo contains two projects  - a JavaFX client and a REST server.
 These projects were built using IntelliJ IDEA.

-## SpringBootRest
+## ServerRest
-This is a REST Server using JPA, Hibernate, H2 in-memory database, re-created each time the server starts.
+This is a REST Server, which is re-created using JPA, Hibernate, H2 in-memory database each time the server starts.

-The project provides CRUD REST endpoints for Phones table.
-Synchronous traditional REST server, uses embedded Tomcat.
+The project provides CRUD REST endpoints for the Phones table.
+Synchronous traditional REST server uses embedded Tomcat.
 See `applications.properties` file for custom configuration.
 You can access the database console at http://localhost:8080/h2-console, and its data is set from `data.sql` file.